ibm-cloud-docs/vpc/reservation-health-status-messages.md

 {{site.data.keyword.attribute-definition-list}}

-# Virtual server instance health status reasons
+# Server health status reasons
 {: #virtual-server-health-status-reasons}

 If you receive a health status message, you can use the following information to help determine the message.